EdwinWenink/archive_fever/content/posts/20-security_privacy_key_terms.md

 ## On the way to privacy...

 These initial considerations barely scratch the surface.
 I want to think more about privacy in the coming months in all its nuance and complications.
 For example, what is the relationship between privacy and intimacy both in the "analogue" and digital domain?
-What are the links between related concepts such as secrecy and confidentiality, which are all partly overlapping but not the same?
+What are the links between related concepts such as secrecy or confidentiality, which are all partly overlapping but not the same?
+How does privacy relate to an individual's freedom?
+It is also possible to develop perspectives that rely less on the individual, as I did here.
+How does privacy take shape in negotiations between individuals in communities, i.e. how is privacy also essentially a social process?
+And how can such a multi-faceted dynamic concept be adequately represented in law, which seems primarily concerned with regulating data processes?

 A philosophical discussion that takes a step back before being activistic is relevant, because how can we really guarantee privacy in the applications we implement, or protect it by law, without having a clear view of what it is?
-Is it even possible?
 That is not a plea for passivity, as it is unreasonable to expect of anything worthwhile that it can be captured in a few clear concepts.
 Neither does it invalidate raising your voice before being completely informed, because a certain degree of "conceptual entropy" (trying out a new term here) is unavoidable in a debate that is very much alive and in progress.
 Instead, I would say that conceptual reflections can contribute to *informed* action, which in my opinion always includes expressions of doubt rather than offering false certainties.